numfocus/gsoc/2018/ideas-list-shogun.md

 gmm.as_distribution().as_mixture().get_component(idx) # returns a Gaussian component
 gmm.as_distribution().sample(100) # returns 100 samples from the mixture
 ```

+### First steps
+Write user stories!
+Those are pseudo-code examples of how the user interacts with the library, and how that should look like.
+Your application needs to contain a couple of those (and ideas how to make them happen inside Shogun).
+Cover all the topics you want to address (see below), and try to be as precise as possible.
+See also below for more details.

 ### Exception handling
 Currently, Shogun's exception handling is not ideal.
 It is just the same `ShogunException` that is thrown and in some languages it causes the program to exit.
 Our error messages are sometimes good (if the developer was motivated), and sometimes quite bad -- they don't tell the user what she did wrong.